laxdronum/QMX-Plus-Battery-and-Audio-Board/README.md

 ## Warning and Disclaimer - It is designed to work with 12V version.

+**When operating the QMX+, always power off the device before disconnecting the DC power supply.
+Unplugging the DC jack while the battery board is installed can cause a voltage transient as the battery board takes over, which may lead to damage of the mainboard's voltage regulators.**

 **I am not responsible for any damage to your equipment, injury, or any other consequences resulting from the use or misuse of this project.
 Double-check all connections and follow safety guidelines.
 Build and use this project at your own risk.**

 **If you are using the 9V version of the QMX+ and used my board to power it up, you'll likely to fry the PA transistors.
 You'll have to replace four BS170 found in your QMX+.
 This board is for 12V version of the QMX+.
 You can desolder and rewind the PA transformer for 12V.**